Degree-of-freedom and optimization-dynamic effects on the observability of Kuramoto-Sivashinsky systems: Conclusions and outlook

 Despite these guarantees, embedding theory alone does not determine practical limits on observability.
 Even when $\Phi$ is an embedding, the loss landscape can remain severely ill conditioned due to singularity of the flow map Jacobian and sparsity of the sensor configuration.
 As a result, trajectories may be theoretically observable yet difficult to recover by numerical means.
 Two key challenges are identified.
 First, gradients can have large components normal to $\mathcal{M}$, causing iterates in an optimization to drift off the manifold, at which point guarantees from embedding theory no longer apply.
-To counteract this, we introduce a pseudo-projection step that periodically pulls the estimate back toward $\mathcal{M}$, helping to stabilize adjoint marching.
+To counteract this, we introduce a pseudo-projection step that periodically pulls the estimate back toward $\mathcal{M}$, helping to stabilize the reconstruction.
 Second, the Hessian is degenerate at optimality and becomes indefinite away from it.
-Indeed, directions of negative curvature are nearly ubiquitous in the loss landscape at moderate loss levels.
+Indeed, directions of negative curvature are ubiquitous in the loss landscape at moderate loss levels.
 These pathological features undermine first-order, Newton, and quasi-Newton methods alike.
 To address this, we employ a ``non-convex Newton'' technique that explicitly handles negative curvature while preserving descent directions for indefinite Hessians.
 When combined with pseudo-projection, NCN enables robust state estimation once the embedding criterion is satisfied.

 Nevertheless, optimization can still stall when the gradient norm becomes much smaller than the loss.
-We attribute this behavior to destructive interference among sub-gradients from different observation times.
-This effect accounts for all failures we examined in the embedding regime.
-Future work will address this limitation by incorporating ideas from multi-task learning, and we will pursue extensions of the present framework to account for measurement noise and operator error, enable its application to higher-dimensional systems, and handle non-stationary measurement operators.
+We attribute this behavior to destructive interference among sub-gradients from different observation times, which accounts for all the failures we examined in the embedding regime.
+Future work will address this limitation by incorporating ideas from multi-task learning, while also extending the framework to more realistic DA problems.
+Important next steps include accounting for measurement noise and operator error, and determining how reconstruction performance scales with $d_\mathcal{M}$ in their presence.
+We will also test whether the present results extend beyond KS systems to higher-dimensional flows, including cases such as 3D turbulence where the existence of an inertial manifold is uncertain and the effective dimension of the attractor must be estimated empirically.
+Finally, future work should consider non-stationary measurement operators, which arise naturally in experimental settings and may alter both the embedding properties and the optimization dynamics of state estimation.